skylight-hq/skylight.digital/pages/toolkits/digital-talent-management/pages/03-developing-a-digital-talent-strategy.md

 There a few different ways to create bright spots:

-* **A centralized hub supporting multiple agencies &mdash;** 18F and USDS are centralized hubs that work on projects for difference agencies. ([See 18F's partnership principles](https://18f.gsa.gov/partnership-principles/)).
+* **A centralized hub supporting multiple agencies &mdash;** 18F and USDS are centralized hubs that work on projects for different agencies. ([See 18F's partnership principles](https://18f.gsa.gov/partnership-principles/)).
 One of the benefits of this approach is that it [opens the door for teams to work on problems that span multiple agencies](https://www.newamerica.org/public-interest-technology/reports/problem-solving-government/what-should-teams-look-like/).
 It also allows for shared solutions, resulting in economies of scale.
 * **Dedicated agency teams &mdash;** These teams are an embedded part of an agency's mission and share the same values.
 The teams can form around critical services, providing long-term support.
 They can build the strong, lasting relationships, and trust needed to effect change.

 ## Recognizing and training existing technology talent